 For those who need to use a wheelchair, whether short term or long term, the improved mobility of an electric wheelchair can provide a new level of independence.

-An array of electric (or power) wheelchairs for any number of mobility requirements is now on the market, from compact travel models that fit on aircraft to sturdy, highly maneuverable wheelchairs for day-to-day use.
+From compact travel models that fit on aircraft to sturdy, highly maneuverable wheelchairs for day-to-day use, an array of electric (or power) wheelchairs for any number of mobility requirements are now on the market.
 There are even high-powered wheelchairs made for traveling off-road at much higher speeds.

 Before purchasing an electric wheelchair, consider how you plan to use it.
 What would you like to do with an electric wheelchair?
 How will your life change with increased mobility?
 What physical requirements do you have?
 Here are a few things to consider: